Cheryl is a poet, freelance writer, author, and former newspaper columnist, with degrees in Psychology and Biblical Studies.

 Regarding the first Judy, there really is not a lot of information available.
 Valerie Jones was born in Tustin, California in 1982.
 After leaving Family Matters, the actress appeared twice on The Fresh Prince of Bel-Air in 1990 and 1992.
 She also was in commercials for Trident Gum and Pepsi soft drink.
 I was unable to find any information on the Internet as to why Jones was replaced with Jamie Foxworth.
 It's been said that budget cuts were the reasons Foxworth was fired, but over the years the show added many new characters such as ThreeJ and young Richie's role was expanded in the final seasons.
 Steve Urkel, the most popular character on the sitcom showed up in the middle of the first season.
 His role was supposed to be only for one episode so perhaps Judy was sacrificed for Urkel.

 In 1990, Valerie Jones portrayed a character named Lisa who was a Christmas caroler in the episode titled Deck the Halls, on The Fresh Prince of Bel-Air.
 In 1992 she returned to the sitcom and played the role of a young Hilary Banks in the episode WIll gets committed.
 There is nothing else related to the actress online except images of her wedding to Donna Hay in 2016.
 It looks like Jones has left the world of acting behind her.
+We will never know where her talents might have taken her.
 She will, however, always be remembered as the first Judy Winslow on Family Matters.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.